Ada-Developers-Academy/core-unit-2/more-flask-queries/404s-and-more-queries.md

 ### Filter By

 We can use the method `filter_by()` in order to filter our search query.
-We can give keyword arguments to describe the attribute and value we're filtering on.
+We can give keyword arguments to describe the attribute and value on which we're filtering.
 Consider this example that filters `Book`s by title.

 ```python
 Book.query.filter_by(title="Fictional Book Title")